-The following actions are eligible as Administrative Modifications (minor revisions not requiring public review or a Policy Committee vote) to the STIP/TIP/LRTP:
+The following actions are eligible as Administrative Modifications (minor revisions not requiring public review or a Policy Committee vote) to the STIP/TIP/MTP(LRTP):

 - Revise a project description without changing the project scope, conflicting with the environmental document or changing the conformity finding in nonattainment and maintenance areas (less than 10% change in project termini).
-This change would not alter the original project intent. - Splitting or combining projects. - Federal funding category change. - Minor changes in expenditures for transit projects. - Roadway project phases may have a cost increase less than \$2,000,000 or 20% of the amount to be authorized.
-The 20% scenario amount may not exceed \$10,000,000. - Shifting projects within the 4 year STIP as long as the subsequent annual draft STIP was submitted prior to September 30. - Projects may be funded from lump sum banks as long as they are consistent with category definitions.
+This change would not alter the original project intent. - Splitting or combining projects. - Federal funding category change. - Minor changes in expenditures for transit projects. - Roadway project phases that are \$10 million or under may have an administrative modification cost increase of the amount to be authorized up to \$2 million or less.
+For project phases over \$10 million, administrative modifications may be conducted if the increase in cost is less than 20%. - Shifting projects within the 4 year STIP as long as the subsequent annual draft STIP was submitted prior to September 30. - Projects may be funded from lump sum banks as long as they are consistent with category definitions.